walterhiggins/WMPJS/book-outline.md

 The *server* variable is a global variable provided by ScriptCraft.
 It refers to the *org.bukkit.Server* object which is a Java object representing the Minecraft Server.
 Refer to http://jd.bukkit.org/rb/apidocs/org/bukkit/Server.html for full details of all of the methods available for this object.

 ### The *bukkit* variable
-The *bukkit* variable is a global variable with just a handful of methods to make life easier for Javascript programmers.
+The *bukkit* variable is a global variable with just a handful of methods to make life easier for JavaScript programmers.
 You can see the full list of methods at http://scriptcraftjs.org/docs/API-Reference.html#bukkit

 ### The ____plugin variable
 This global variable is a reference to the ScriptCraft plugin.
 Some Bukkit API methods require an *org.bukkit.plugin.Plugin* object as a parameter.
-If you need to call such methods from Javascript you should provide the ____plugin variable where an object of type *org.bukkit.plugin.Plugin* is required.
+If you need to call such methods from JavaScript you should provide the ____plugin variable where an object of type *org.bukkit.plugin.Plugin* is required.

 ### The *self* variable
 The *self* variable is a *short-lived* variable which only exists briefly during the execution of a */js* command.
 The *self* variable refers to the *sender* - that is - the player or console operator who is issuing the */js* command.
 You should never use the *self* variable in your modules - *especially in multi-player mode*!
 It should not be used in any function which is deferred as it does not exist outside the scope of the in-game or server prompts.